Dungyichao/Auto_Generate_WordDoc/README.md

 <p align="center">
 <img src="/image/report_img.JPG" height="40%" width="40%">
 </p>
-Apperntly, there is title, some contents, some pictures, and some charts in the report.
+Apparently, there is title, some contents, some pictures, and some charts in the report.
 That is what we are going to achieve using program.

 # 2. The Idea in behind <br />
 We will use C# program to use Microsoft Office 2010 Word and Excel to generate report for us, so you will need Office 2010 installed in your PC.